crossfire151/Fable-III-Patcher/README.md

 # Issues

-If you notice any error popups please copy the error log and create a new Issue above.
+If you notice any error popups please copy the error log and create a new Issue here: [Create Issue](https://support.crossfire151.co.uk/forumdisplay.php?fid=7).

 # REQUIREMENTS